dnmfarrell/berrybrew/doc/Berrybrew development.md

             - temp

 ### Development environment build

+During development, it's handy to be able to ensure the code builds and works correctly without overwriting the currently-installed production installation.

+This is a must for testing out new features to ensure they work correctly prior to running the [unit test](Unit%20testing.md) suite.

 - Run the `dev\build_staging.bat` script, which compiles the binary, library and UI and places the new build within a newly-created `build` directory within your